pay-theory/pay-theory-docs/API/QUERY.md

 ### Conjunctive Operators

 These operators are case-sensitive.
 Conjunctive operators in the same array must match for a query to work.
-To mix operators use nested queries with query pairs containing a `query_group`.
+To mix operators use nested queries with query pairs containing a `query_list`.
 The following are the available conjunctive operators:

 `AND_NEXT`
  The results of the query have to meet all the conditions in the query pair list.